 The Board then decides which of the acceptable applicants is the most suitable for the position, giving strong consideration to religious qualifications and experience.

-When applications close, the principal sends the completed S464 or S467 forms together with any other information provided by applicants that is relevant to the special character requirements of the advertisement to the Diocesan Education Office, which has guidelines on what constitutes acceptability under the special character provisions that outline the legal responsibility for the special character of the school.
+When applications close, the principal sends the completed Cl47 or Cl 50 forms together with any other information provided by applicants that is relevant to the special character requirements of the advertisement to the Diocesan Education Office, which has guidelines on what constitutes acceptability under the special character provisions that outline the legal responsibility for the special character of the school.

 The Diocesan Education Office consults the referees nominated by the applicants and asks for a confidential report (preferably be writing for the positions of DRS, deputy principal and principal).
 The director of the Diocesan Office, acting as the Proprietor’s agent, then reports back to the Board giving the names of the applicants who the Proprietor considers are acceptable for appointment.

 The Proprietor does not have a right to determine the suitability of the applicants – that is the responsibility of the Board.
 However, any of the Proprietor’s appointees on the Board (including at a secondary school) may seek the Proprietor’s opinion of the suitability of any of the applicants.
 The Board may take this opinion into account when deciding the appointment.

 In secondary schools, establishing acceptability is the responsibility of the Board or those delegated by the Board to make appointments.
 This must include at least one Proprietor’s appointee.
 It is the NZ Catholic Bishops strong recommendation that secondary school boards use the expertise provided by the Diocesan Office to determine acceptability and that role can be delegate to the office if the Board of Trustees agrees.
 (For details of what constitutes acceptability, see Clarifications for Catholic Schools Factsheet.)